Jennie Smillie Robertson: Career

 Medical internships in Canada were difficult for women to obtain; no hospital in Toronto would take Smillie as a resident intern, forcing her to move to the United States to complete an internship at the Women's Medical College of Pennsylvania in the city of Philadelphia.
 In 1910, she returned to Toronto to begin her practice but was not accepted by any doctor for surgical training.
 Thus, she went back to Philadelphia for six months of intensive training under another female surgeon, which included a week where she oversaw a surgical ward, an experience which she credited with building her confidence.

 After Smillie's second return to Toronto, no hospital would allow her to perform surgery.
 Instead, she performed her first surgery (an oophorectomy to remove an ovarian tumor) using daylight on a patient's kitchen table, which made her the first surgeon to perform major gynecological surgery in Canada.
 As a result, she became the country's first female surgeon recorded in the field's modern era.

-In 1911, Smillie and her female colleagues re-established the Ontario Medical College for Women as the Women's College Hospital due to an increase of female patients wanting their services and a growing number of female physicians in Canada.
+In 1911, Smillie and her female colleagues re-established the Ontario Medical College for Women as the Women's College Hospital due to an increase in female patients wanting their services and a growing number of female physicians in Canada.
 Prior to a building being built, the hospital was located inside rented houses, and its early financial difficulties led the founders to gather vegetables from farmers' wives to feed their patients.
 She joined the Women's College Hospital in 1912, shortly after its creation, where she went on to become Associate Chief of Gynecology, a position she held until 1942.
 She performed abdominal and gynecological surgeries until her retirement in 1948.

 Outside of the hospital, Smillie was a founding member of the Federation of Medical Women of Canada and was politically active in liberal causes, at one point serving as president of the Women's Liberal Association.